Chamomile: The Wonder Herb

 There are huge differences in gas, colic, and simple tummy troubles.
 Some babies even have sleep troubles, such as not being able to fall asleep on their own, and appear to have gas pains.
 The crying is very similar to the crying of gas or tummy issues.
 Learn more about gas, colic, and sleep troubles.

 Chamomile is also known for its soothing and relaxing properties.
 It is used as a natural sleep aid.
 So not only will it soothe a gassy baby but help your baby relax.
 Babies need their sleep just as much as we do.
 This herb can help relax an inconsolable baby so both of you can be happy.
 If you need more help, see how I can help your baby sleep through the night!

 No need to use dangerous over the counter teething gels.
 The FDA issued a warning against the use of those products anyway.
 Chamomile is great for teething.
 Soak a clean washcloth in the tea and let your baby gnaw on it.
 The soaked washcloth can also be frozen for an added benefit.
 It also does wonders for teething when given to drink.
 1-2oz should be enough depending on the age of your baby.
 The relaxing property of the herb will help take the edge off the teething pain naturally.

-Buy a Sassy Strawberry or Grape Teether.
+Buy a Mesh Feeder/teether.
 You can put ice cubes in it, dip it in the chamomile tea, and put it back in the freezer for a couple of minutes.
 This works great for teething!

 Studies have also confirmed that Chamomile has anti-bacterial, anti-inflammatory, anti-pyretic, anti-allergenic properties.
 However, because I strongly suggest those types of serious conditions be investigated by your pediatrician, I will not even include the uses of Chamomile in such conditions.
 I do not advocate any home treatment of infections, rashes, or fevers etc. I’m just simply sharing the endless wonders of Chamomile with you.